All that man is or is yet meant to be,

 And with freed hands, gods in his image, hew.

-Unto these fashioned gods he then gave thanks;
+Unto these fashioned makers he gave thanks;

 To wood and stone he soon did bow and pray,